voboda/ephemerant/README.md

 # Ephemerant

-Ephemerant is a primitive that allows you to interact with people you cross paths with.
+Ephemerant allows you to interact with people who's paths you've crossed.

+It is a Zero-Knowledge primitive for connecting users in ephemeral cohorts based on common behaviour.
+It is anonymous, opt-in, and fully-decentralized.

 In a way, it creates the basis for Gibson's version of the Metaverse, an interweaving set of ephemeral hubs that have no center, and can only be revealed to individual users as they decide on their own paths.